aya-prover/aya-dev/note/early-changelog.md

-supported `open struct`, enhanced projection error message, allowed empty `new` block, supported mutual recursion on constructors and fields, restored `LittleTyper`, fixed many bugs on simple functions and structs and pattern inference and eta contraction, improved `Signatured::toString`, upgraded gradle and codecov reports, highlighted `NewExpr` and resolved position in `NewExpr`'s fields and bindings in the language server, stored field resolving result in `NewExpr`, ensured pi body normalized.
+supported `open struct`, enhanced projection error message, allowed empty `new` block, supported mutual recursion on constructors and fields, restored `LittleTyper`, fixed many bugs on simple functions and structs and pattern inference and eta contraction, report error on missing pattern for non-splittable types, improved `Signatured::toString`, upgraded gradle and codecov reports, highlighted `NewExpr` and resolved position in `NewExpr`'s fields and bindings in the language server, stored field resolving result in `NewExpr`, ensured pi body normalized.